How on earth can you last for over 20 years in ministry?

 Pastoring Is Complex

-However, I think today’s ministry life make it even more difficult because of a few different factors:
+However, I think today’s ministry life makes it even more difficult because of a few different factors:

 - mobile phones make pastors more readily accessible